Frosty's HVAC

 • [ ] Check outdoor condenser — is it running when the thermostat calls for cooling?

-If you skipped March tune-up: Book it now.
-By June, we're in emergency mode and tune-ups get pushed back.
+If you skipped March and April tune-up: Book it now.
+By June, we are in emergency mode and tune-ups get pushed back 1-3 weeks.
 Call (469) 254-0548.

 • [ ] Monitor electric bill — a sudden spike means something changed